turingschool-examples/promises-practice/README.md

 #### Fetch

-If you're not feeling totally comfortable with `fetch` yet, I suggest taking a five minutes to review the [docs] (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+If you're not feeling totally comfortable with `fetch` yet, I suggest taking a five minutes to review the [docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 Fetch returns a promise, which will either `resolve` or `reject` depending on the status of the promise.
 You might want to take a look at when fetch actually catches errors [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Checking_that_the_fetch_was_successful).
 The api can actually be set up in a way that can help fix this, but this is a major reason why some people dislike `fetch`.